Crossmint/fintech-solana-wallets-expo-quickstart/README.md

 ## Introduction

-Create and interact with Crossmint wallets in Solana using Crossmint Auth to handle user authentication.
+Create your own remittance app with Crossmint Wallets.

 **Learn how to:**

 - Create a wallet
-- View its balance for SOL and SPL tokens
+- Hold and send USDC
-- Send a transaction
+- Earn yield on your USDC with [Lulo](https://lulo.fi/)
-- Add delegated signers to allow third parties to sign transactions on behalf of your wallet
+- See your transaction history with [Helius](https://helius.dev/)

 ## Setup